-C Develop strategies to provent eviction and Although the Here Cofe pilot program was initially C. Develop strategies to prevent eviction and July 2020 Although the Home Safe pilot program was initially homelessness.
-We will implement and support to June intended to run for two years, from July 2019 to June evaluation of Home Safe, a state-funded pilot to 2024 2021, the state has since extended the pilot through stabilize low-income older and disabled adults June 30, 2024, with expanded funding and increased at imminent risk of homelessness due to self- flexibility for the use of these funds.
-To date, Home Safe neglect.
-A partnership of Adult Protective has served over 90 clients, and will continue to provide Services, the Department of Homelessness and homelessness prevention services to older adults and Supportive Housing, and our community adults with disabilities who are victims of abuse, partners, this program will serve approximately neglect, or exploitation and are at risk of homelessness.
-60 clients in FY 2020-21.
-In light of the state's extension and expansion of the pilot, Home Safe will also develop services to support housing transitions for individuals experiencing homelessness.
-These will include assessment of APS clients residing in congregate shelter settings and provision of intensive case management to help these individuals transition safely to and stabilize in permanent housing.
-The program plans to serve an additional 150 clients through June 2024, and possibly more if additional state funds become available.
-D. Support quality care in long-term care July 2020 The Ombudsman program continues to support to June residents in long-term care settings.
-Although it has settings.
-Through the Long-Term Care been challenging for Ombudsman staff to visit facilities Ombudsman program, we will support 2024 in person due to COVID-19 related restrictions, staff appropriate care and high quality of life for have pivoted to virtual platforms, such as Zoom and residents of assisted living facilities and other FaceTime, to remain engaged with residents and long-term care settings receive quality care. families.
-The program has continued to provide This will include increased outreach and specialized outreach and engagement to monolingual engagement among monolingual Chinese Chinese speaking residents with support from language speakers; our local program has hired Cantonese-Mandarin speaking staff, and intends to hire a dedicated bilingual specialist to focus on this another Chinese speaking staff member to reinforce growing segment of the client population. capacity in this area.
+C. Develop strategies to prevent eviction and July 2020 Although the Home Safe pilot program was initially homelessness.
+We will implement and support to June intended to run for two years, from July 2019 to June evaluation of Home Safe, a state-funded pilot to 2024 2021, the state has since extended the pilot through stabilize low-income older and disabled adults June 30, 2025, with expanded funding and increased at imminent risk of homelessness due to self- flexibility for the use of these funds.
+In response to the neglect.
+A partnership of Adult Protective extension and expansion of the Home Safe pilot, we Services, the Department of Homelessness and launched a new service model to support housing Supportive Housing, and our community transitions for individuals experiencing homelessness, partners, this program will serve approximately in addition to continuing our existing work in 60 clients in FY 2020-21. homelessness prevention.
+We launched this new model in May 2022, in close partnership with our local Department of Homelessness and Supportive Housing and the Department of Public Health.
+Under this model, we identify older and disabled adults living in congregate shelter settings who exhibit very high clinical needs, facilitate housing navigation and move-in to nursing-supported Permanent Supportive Housing, and provide case management for an addition 3-4 months to ensure clients' ongoing stability in their new permanent housing.
+To date, Home Safe has served over 200 clients, and will continue to provide both homelessness prevention and housing transitions services to APS clients in need over the coming year.
+D. Support quality care in long-term care July 2020 The Long-Term Care Ombudsman program continues settings.
+Through the Long-Term Care to June to support residents in assisted living and skilled Ombudsman program, we will support 2024 nursing facilities.
+The program has developed teams to appropriate care and high quality of life for provide strategic support to facilities to maximize their residents of assisted living facilities and other familiarity and ease of access to Ombudsman staff, and long-term care settings receive quality care. to strengthen responsiveness to emergent issues.
+The This will include increased outreach and program continues to employ Chinese speaking staff as engagement among monolingual Chinese this resident population continues to grow. language speakers; our local program has hired a dedicated bilingual specialist to focus on this growing segment of the client population.